Dani3lSun/apex-websocket-notify-bundle/README.md

 ### REST-Service

 The REST-Service is designed to send messages to connected websocket users.
-Base-URL scheme with looks like this:
+Base-URL scheme looks like this:

 ```
 Type: GET